Ricardosgeral/relier/README.md

 ## 6. Turbidity calibration: *calibturb.txt*

-For the calibration of the turbidity sensor, portions of soil are mixed in steps with a know quantity of water.
+The calibration of the turbidity sensor is made mixing successive portions of soil with a know quantity of water.
 The water used in calibration should of the same nature of the one that will be used in the soil tests.
+The liquid should be agitated during all the calibration process, to avoid sedimentation of any suspended particles.
+This can be achieved using a portable magnetic stirrer.

 Since the turbidity probe is not waterproof, a calibration cup has been designed for safety reasons.
 The design of this calibration cup is available in [Thingiverse](https://www.thingiverse.com/thing:3299997).
-Feel free to (re)use it.
+The calibration cup shown in the pictures below was printed in PLA material.
+Feel free to (re)use the design.

 |![turbcalib](Media/images/CalibTurb/calibCup1.PNG) | ![turbcalib](Media/images/CalibTurb/calibCup2.PNG)|
 |---|---|
+**Procedure typically used**

+1. Place 500g of water in a beaker.
+2. Place the beaker over a portable magnetic stirrer.
+Turn it on so that water is agitated, but without forming a visible vortex.
+3. Place the calibration cup (with the sensor) floating in the water.
+Ensure that the probe (emitter and receiver) are submersed, and there is no air bubbles between them.
+4. Connect the turbidity sensor to Channel 4 in the acquisition box, and start the system (connect the RPi to the power supply).
+5. Navigate to ***Set sensors*** page

+#### Additional notes to improve calibration accuracy

-The calibration cup (with the sensor) is placed floating in the clear water placed in a beaker, and the analog# value should be registered manually using [*Set sensor*](https://github.com/Ricardosgeral/relier/blob/master/README.md#set-sensors-page) page, or automatically using [*Sensors data record*](https://github.com/Ricardosgeral/relier/blob/master/README.md#sensors-data-record-page) page.
+and the analog# value should be registered manually using [*Set sensor*](https://github.com/Ricardosgeral/relier/blob/master/README.md#set-sensors-page) page, or automatically using [*Sensors data record*](https://github.com/Ricardosgeral/relier/blob/master/README.md#sensors-data-record-page) page.
 For each step, it is recommended to do an average of the recorded values.
-The liquid should be agitated during all the calibration process, to avoid sedimentation of any suspended particles.
+.
-For that, the beaker can be placed on a portable magnetic stirrer.
+For that, the beaker can be placed on .